by Richard Gwynallen

 Language and Identity

-Assuming the reader pretty much accepts the benefits of learning a second language, and that they have some interest in Gaelic or would not have bothered reading this, let’s consider the role of language in developing identity.
+Assuming the reader pretty much accepts the benefits of learning a second language, and that they have some interest in Gaelic or would not have bothered reading this, let’s consider the role of language in developing and nurturing identity.

 When I was in college at Towson University in the 1970s I loved the Egyptian singer Faruz.
 Her voice was beautiful.
 If you let yourself float on the music she could transport you.
 I didn’t speak Arabic and only ever grew to know but a few words in Arabic.
 I didn’t understand what Faruz was saying, but my Arabic speaking friends tried to translate it poetically.
 It was beautiful, but more beautiful for those who understood the nuances of the language.